fellesverkstedet/fabricatable-machines/hank-medium-format-cnc/README.md

 * Gluing up a stack of HDF plates for the bed and gantry works great
 * Finish milling the HDF stack on the bed of a larger CNC mill works great, but requires high level CNC milling skills
 * Pockets for self threading wood screws in the POM glide block and machinebed sandwich works great
+* The machine is able to mill 5mm thick steel

 **Design fails**
 * The contact sufrace of the glide blocks is too small for heavy loads.
 The combination of a slightly skew glide block with small contact surface are makes the POM blocks scratch the alu rails.
 This quickly became a problem on the X axis because the two glide blaocks carried the entire load of the gantry. *(big single block instead of two small have been successfully tested)*
 * It is difficult to make very long and precise rails with the chamfer rail system. *(our 900mm long X axes were a bit higher in the middle during chamfer millng)*
 * The two motors on the X axis should be more towards the front to counter balance the weight of the gantry, z axis, spindle and motors
 * Dust control on the rails and rack still need to be developed. *(early tests with felt pads seem promising)*
+* The glide blocks requires very carefull calibration
+* The pinion set screws are critical, there should be two set scrwes at 90degress on the pinions